About St. Amant FFA

 NCCER Welding (Dual enrollment course with LTC)

-FFA (formally Future Farmers of America) is the student organization associated with the courses we offer.
+FFA (formally Future Farmers of America) is the agriculture-leadership organization associated with the courses we offer.
+It is one of the three components of our Agriscience Department, along with classroom instruction and Supervised Agricultural Experiences, which are individual student projects.

-The National FFA Organization is a student organization with 506,199 members and 7,429 chapters nationwide.
-From urban to rural schools, FFA is found in all 50 states, Puerto Rico and the Virgin Islands.
-We currently have 115 FFA members at St. Amant High.
+The National FFA Organization is the nation's largest student-led organization with 506,199 members and 7,429 chapters nationwide.
+From urban to rural schools, FFA is found in all 50 states, Puerto Rico, and the Virgin Islands.
+Through the FFA, students have the opportunity to build premier leadership, personal growth, and career success.
+Our members are able to build citizenship, advocate for agricultural topics, and develop skills that will apply to any career.